FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 driver.pot.version = v0.10.0

-Nomad sees the pot driver, Consul is running.
-The stack is up.
+Nomad sees the pot driver, and Consul is running.

 Scheduling a pot via Nomad